climate-tech-handbook/climate-tech-handbook/docs/level-1.md

 There are [26 Slack communities listed here](https://www.climatefinance.xyz/climate-slack-communities).

-Some are generalized for climate job seekers, and others are specialized toward roles (climate designers) and solutions ()
+Some are generalized for climate job seekers, and others are specialized toward roles (climate designers) and solutions.

 **Here are 3 to start with:**